Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ![Create New Web Service Button Screenshot](../assets/deployment/deployment_new_web_service_render.png)

-Next, use the search bar to find your Hello Books API Github repository.
-Click the _Connect_ button next to your project repository to link it to your application.
+Next, we can use the search bar to find our Hello Books API Github repository.
+Click the _Connect_ button next to our project repository to link it to our new application.

+Note that we should use our _fork_ of the Hello Books API repo which is listed under our Github username.
+So we should search for `your-github-username/hello-books-api`.
+We are working with the AdaGold version only for the purposes of this demo.

 ![Screenshot of selecting the AdaGold/hello-books-api Repo](../assets/deployment/deployment_connect-app-to-repo-render.png)